Other Recovery Products

 We can make you a deployment bag as well as custom bridles and shock cords.
 Let us know when you order if you need shock cords of specific length and loops.
 We can quickly sew these for you, no more bulky knots!

-We now offer a range of deployment bags that cover a wide range or requirements - and you can now order directly online.
+We now offer a range of deployment bags that cover a wide range of requirements - and you can now order directly online.

 Sizing your bag

 First choose a bag that fits your airframe diameter.
-You can also choose a bag that is smaller, however it should not be way smaller or it could shift in the airframe.
-Next choose a bag length that can accommodate at least your chutes specified packing volume.
+You can also choose a bag that is smaller, however it should not be too small or it could shift in the airframe.
+Next choose a bag length that can accommodate at least your chute's specified packing volume.
 Longer is OK, but shorter can be a problem.
-It is sometimes possible to pack a larger chute into a given bag volume but you should contact us to be sure.
+It is sometimes possible to pack a larger chute into a given bag volume, but you should contact us to be sure.
 If space is at a premium we can assist with both sizing your chute and bag.
 We can even customize your chute to make it more compact if needed.

-Dual or Multiple Chutes - If you want to deploy multiple chute simply make sure the sum of your chutes packing volumes will fit into the bag chosen, easy!
+Dual or Multiple Chutes - If you want to deploy multiple chutes simply make sure the sum of your chutes' packing volumes will fit into the chosen bag - easy!

-We can also quote you a custom bag when you have special requirements, please contact us.
+We can also quote you a custom bag when you have special requirements, please contact us for this.